Sukhacoder02/MckinseyRepoPractice/readme.md

-This is for practice
-Mkcinsey Repo
-Jan 11,2023
+This is a private repo.
+You may not be able to see it.
+Thank you.